 U18 Prep Assistant Coach

-Taylor joins the Delta Hockey Academy as the new U18 Female Prep team.
-Taylor has a long history of coaching female hockey, most recently with the Greater Vancouver Comets Major Midget female program, where he led the team to 5 straight league titles.
-In 1976, Taylor was named MVP in the BCHL at the age of 17 with 49 goals and 79 assists.
-He won a national championship with the University of North Dakota in 1980; that season Taylor was named to the NCAA all-American team and won MVP (now called the Hobey Baker award).
-Taylor is the second all-time leading scorer in UND history.
-Following his university career, Taylor went on to play 12 years of professional hockey with the Philadelphia Flyers, Pittsburgh Penguins and Washington Capitals.
-In his 1983-84 season with the Pittsburgh Penguins, Taylor scored 24 goals and 31 assists in 59 games.
-Following his career in the NHL, Taylor dedicated himself to coaching and to building the business once owned by his grandfather – Hockey Hall of Famer Cyclone Taylor.
+Mark has a long history of coaching female hockey, most recently with the Greater Vancouver Comets Major Midget female program, where he led the team to 5 straight league titles.
+In 1976, Mark was named MVP in the BCHL at the age of 17 with 49 goals and 79 assists.
+He won a national championship with the University of North Dakota in 1980; that season Mark was named to the NCAA all-American team and won MVP (now called the Hobey Baker award).
+Mark is the second all-time leading scorer in UND history.
+Following his university career, Mark went on to play 12 years of professional hockey with the Philadelphia Flyers, Pittsburgh Penguins and Washington Capitals.
+In his 1983-84 season with the Pittsburgh Penguins, Mark scored 24 goals and 31 assists in 59 games.
+Following his career in the NHL, Mark dedicated himself to coaching and to building the business once owned by his grandfather – Hockey Hall of Famer Cyclone Taylor.
 Mark is a Certified Hockey Canada High Performance Coach.

 Rick's extensive professional career started when he was drafted by the Oshawa Generals in the OHL and played in the World Junior Hockey Championships.
 He was selected in the 1st round (7th overall) in the 1980 NHL entry draft by the Vancouver Canucks.
 He played in the NHL for 12 years with the Vancouver Canucks, Toronto Maple Leafs, Chicago Black Hawks, and Tampa Bay Lightning.
 He played in the World Championships and won a bronze medal in 1984/85.
 Rick also played in the Swiss Elite League Division 1.
 Rick has over 15 years of experience as head coach/GM in the IHL, WHL and BCHL and received Coach of the Year Honors in the BCHL.
 He coached teams to the RBC Cup twice and won it in 2006.
 He has coached numerous NHL players such as Scott Gomez, Kyle Turris, Milan Lucic, Patrick Weircoich, Mike and Mark Santorelli, Ryan Hollweg, and Brad Hunt.
 Rick is the Co-owner of Gateway and Hockey.com Amateur Scout for 10 years with the Colorado Avalanche.
 He is currently an amateur scout for the St. Louis Blues.
-Rick served as the E15 Head Coach in 2018/2019.
+Rick is a Certified Hockey Canada High Performance Coach.

 U15 Prep Green Head Coach